fraite/pyted/docs/2-quick_start.md

 The saved file is actually a Python script that can be run or loaded as a module.
 This script does not import any modules other than tkinter so should not have any dependencies.
 Additionally this script can work with any version of Python 3 and does not need Python 3.7 or newer.
-An example of a saved file is given in the "samples" directory in the file
+An example of a saved file is given in the "samples/a_simple_gui" directory in the file "character_gui.py".
-"character_gui.py".

 When the saved file is run as a script it will display the user form and then print all the tkinter variables defined.
 To make use of the saved file it can be imported by another Python 3 script.
 There are a number of ways to do this and